fluid-project/handbook.floeproject.org/src/documents/WebGamesAndSimulations.md

 Many users, not just users of screen readers, use the keyboard to interact with their computer.
 Some users may be using a keypad, a joystick mapped to keys, or a single-switch to navigate a virtual keyboard.
 A succinct keyboard interaction will help these learners focus on the content and not the mechanics of interaction.

 * Tab order should be consistent with existing user experiences and conventions.
 Generally tab order follows reading order for your region (e.g. left-to-right, top-to-bottom).
-* Many screen readers have their own keys related to navigation and interaction - use custom hotkeys with caution.
+* Many screen readers have their own keys related to navigation and interaction.
+Therefore if your application has implemented its own keyboard interaction, it may conflict with keys used by assistive technologies.
+To understand the different modes a screen reader can navigate and consume content, visit "<a href="http://tink.uk/understanding-screen-reader-interaction-modes/" rel="nofollow" target="_blank" class="link-external">Understanding screen reader interaction modes</a>" on tink.uk.
 * Default browser focus styling is often too subtle to be noticeable by many users.
 It is recommended to use focus styling that is more noticeable by either using a thicker border or better colour contrast.

 You want to get your users into the experience as quickly as possible: